 1. Describe how your organization's program a) is of sufficient intensity and quality, and based on the most rigorous research available so that participants achieve substantial learning gains; and b) uses instructional practices that include the essential components of reading instruction.

 To address the English Language Arts and Literacy in Social Studies, Science and English as a Second Language (ESL) the standard focus is the comprehension of text and acquisition of knowledge.
 Teachers are exposing students to the complexity of reading text it is not just reading words it is making sure that students understand what they reading.
 Expanding the academic vocabulary as well.
 Teachers are making sure that students have the ability to cite evidence form the texts in order to present analyses, clear information in order for the student to write.
 Teaching students how to do research.
 Students are required to answer questions based on their understanding of they read in the text.
 All AE teachers are staving to prepare students to enter college and careers with the ability of critical thinking.
 When reading for understanding students learn to take task, purpose and they learn take into consideration the audience.
 Learning to design/craft arguments, writing to inform and explain is vital especially for those who express interest in entering college.

-The NMSU Carlsbad STEM program is also offering summer preparation camps such as English and math camps at no cost to the students.
+The NMSU Carlsbad STEM program is also offering summer preparation camps such as English and Math camps at no cost to the students.
+We here to assist in the AE students needs and success in all their endeavors.